40 Years of Experience

 Unfortunately, retirement assets and pensions commonly get divided during a divorce.
 A qualified domestic relations order (QDRO) determines the joint marital ownership in the plan.

-The orders must be issued at the state level and are reviewed by administrators for compliance with ERISA.
+The orders must be issued at the state level and are reviewed by administrators for compliance with the Employee Retirement Income Security Act of 1974.
 QDROs can be written into the divorce decree.
-A pension lawyer and ERISA law firm can help draft pre and post nuptial agreement to protect earned retirement plans.
-If facing a divorce law case, we can also provide expert testimony on a client’s behalf.
+A pension lawyer can help draft pre and post-nuptial agreements to protect earned retirement plans.
+If facing a divorce law case, our lawyer can also provide expert testimony on a client’s behalf.

-How Brucker & Morra Can Help with ERISA Litigation as an Expert Witness
+How Brucker & Morra’s ERISA Attorneys Can Help with ERISA Litigation as an Expert Witness

-Understanding and complying with ERISA can be challenging, especially when encountering financial difficulties or confusing fiduciary duties.
-Consulting with a specialized ERISA expert witness or ERISA lawyer at Brucker & Morra can help clients with their case to avoid litigation and unfair violations of benefit plans.
+Understanding and complying with ERISA or Employee Retirement Income Security Act of 1974 can be challenging, especially when encountering financial difficulties or confusing fiduciary duties.
+Consulting with a specialized ERISA expert witness or ERISA lawyer at Brucker & Morra Law Office can help clients with their cases to avoid litigation and unfair violations of benefit plans.

 Back to top